 1 small strip tamarind

-Heat 0.5 tspn of ghee in a small pan and add peppercorns, cloves, cinnamon stick and 1 tspn cumin seeds.
-Roast until aromatic.
+In a pan, dry roast the peppercorns, cloves, cinnamon stick and 1 tspn cumin seeds until aromatic.
 Place in your mortar or spice grinder and grind to a powder.

-Heat another 1 tspn ghee in the pan and add the whole chillies and curry leaves.
+Heat 1 tspn ghee in the pan and add the chillies and curry leaves.
 Roast a little and put aside.

 Into a deep saucepan, place the tomatoes, the chillies and curry leaves, roasted spice powder, jaggery, and rasam or sambar spice mix.
 Mix it well and mash it together.
 Use a hand blender to obtain a pulp.